Pavan-Kumar-Peddireddy/Omokai-mission-pipeline/README.md

 ## AI assistance disclosure

-AI assistance (Claude) was used throughout for debugging support, boilerplate scaffolding, and iterating on configuration.
+AI assistance was used throughout for debugging support, boilerplate scaffolding, and iterating on configuration.
 All architecture decisions, root-cause diagnosis (the GPU/EGL rendering issue, an SDF duplicate-entity bug, TF/topic mismatches, and a packaging bug where an